Ziqi-Yang/llvmpym/README.md

 # LLVMPY Meow!

 Note this project is still in very early stage, not even half complete.
-Engage in this project means envolving in development.

 ## Manual Build of LLVM